-This week we catch up with High School Counselor, Shaun McElroy, who has been working at ISKL since August 2019 and recipient of the Peggy Templeton Strong Award (2019), an accolade awarded by the Council of International Schools, which recognizes a high school or college counselor for their contributions and achievements to international education.
+This week we catch up with High School Counselor, Shaun McElroy, who has been working at ISKL since August 2019.
+Shaun is the recipient of the Peggy Templeton Strong Award (2019), an accolade awarded by the Council of International Schools, which recognizes a high school or college counselor for their contributions and achievements to international education.

 Having worked for 14 years in Shanghai, Shaun holds an M.Ed from The College of New Jersey, a BA (Child & Youth Care), University of Victoria, and a Certificate in College Counseling from Harvard University.